 - on the labels, containers, pamphlets, leaflets, advertisements in any media

-Provided also that the provisions of above regulation shall not apply in respect of mineral water or packaged drinking water or carbonated water or alcoholic drinks, or liquid milk and
+Provided also that the provisions of above regulation shall not apply in respect of mineral water or packaged drinking water or carbonated water or alcoholic drinks, or liquid milk and milk powders.

 For organic products read Organic Certification and Symbols for Organic Food in India

-The hallmarking scheme was launched by Bureau of Indian Standards (BIS) on behest of the Government of India, for gold in the year 2000 and for silver jewelry in 2005.
+The hallmarking scheme was launched by Bureau of Indian Standards (BIS) on behest of the Government of India, for gold in the year 2000 and for silver jewellery in 2005.
 The scheme is voluntary in nature.